Totorain/gitskills/README.md

+# gitskills
-# gitskillsCreating a new branch is quick.
+Creating a new branch is quick.
+Creating a new branch is quick & simple.